dropwizard/dropwizard/docs/source/manual/internals.rst

 ================

 ``Application<T extends Configuration>`` is the “Main” class of a dropwizard Application.

-``application.run(args)`` is the first method to be called on startup.
-Here is a simplified implementation:
+``application.run(args)`` is the first method to be called on startup - Here is a simplified code snippet of its implementation:

 .. code-block:: java